Pixel-d-Studio/Pixel-d/docs/bot.md

     time: 10
 });
 ```
-You can change `noblixzy.js.cool` to anything you like!
+You can change `noblixzy.js.cool` to anything you like,
+Check out https://aoi.js.org/guides/client/status/#_top for more info.